If This Is You…

 The categories below describe people for whom something about who we are or how we gather turns out to be a genuine fit.
 Even if you don’t see yourself in any of them, it’s worth reading a few — they say something about the kind of community we are and the people who make it up.

-For Some people, online worship brings real trade-offs
+But for some people, online worship does bring real trade-offs

 Online worship does some things well — even very well.
 But it doesn’t do everything well, and we’d rather be honest about that than oversell what we offer.
 For some people there are genuine tensions worth naming, alongside whatever positives there might also be.